yl3dy/pylibressl/README.md

 Add `$package_path\libressl\lib` to your PATH.
 Build and install package using `python setup.py install` or `python setup.py develop`.
 Optionally you can run tests using `python setup.py tests` or `python -m pytest` in the project root.

+## Building documentation

+To build documentation, install `sphinx` and run the following in project root:

+    sphinx-apidoc -e -M -o docs/ . setup.py cd docs/
+    make html

+HTMLs will be in `docs/_build/html` directory.